somedatapacket/docs.humio.com/content/appendix/intro_to_log_management.md

 ---
-title: "Intro to Log Management"
+title: "Introduction to Log Management"
 weight: 1
 ---

 Modern IT systems create a lot of operational data and it can be difficult to manage.
-Often, this data is stored in 'logs'.
+Often, this data is stored in logs.

 The term 'log management' relates to producing, shipping, normalizing, and querying this data.
 It's a complex activity, with many moving